 Instructions

-- Preheat oven to 375 degrees.
-Line a cookie pan with a Silpat or use an un-greased air bake cookie sheet.
+- Preheat oven to 375°F. Line a cookie pan with a Silpat or use an un-greased air-bake cookie sheet.

-- In mixing bowl, beat butter, peanut butter, and both sugars until creamy.
-Add the eggs vanilla, and mashed banana and beat again.
+- In a mixing bowl, beat butter, peanut butter, and sugars until creamy.
+Add the eggs, vanilla, and mashed banana, and beat again.

 - Gently stir in the chocolate chips and the Reese's mix.
 (I like to keep some of this out and press it into the tops of the dough before baking.)